 Based on your answers to these questions, choose 2-3 priorities that will be your big rocks.
 When you plan your week, ensure that you make time for these priorities.

 To give you an example, my priorities at the moment are relationships with my husband and children and my health.
 When push comes to shove, and something has to give because the day has gone haywire, these are the two things that will take precedence.

 I discuss this concept in more detail inside the Flourishing Days course.

 3. Establish Routines

-Multiple moms have emailed me and said their biggest struggle with homeschooling is not knowing whether they are a routine or schedule family.
+Multiple moms have emailed me and said their biggest struggle is not knowing whether they are a routine or schedule family.
 When children are involved, I think it’s pretty difficult to live by a schedule.
 Someone will inevitably get sick, throw a tantrum, or need help at an inopportune time.
 Life happens.

 Instead of worrying about sticking to a schedule, I like to think about our day as having a rhythm.
 In general, we: